hxxw/IR-tfidf/README.md

 ## Overview

-Our TF-IDF based ranking algorithm finds top 10 documents from given large collection of text files in the following steps.
+Our TF-IDF based ranking algorithm finds top-10 documents from given large collection of text files in the following steps.

 1. Mapping text files into multi-processes to calculate Term Frequency (TF) per text file.
-2. Computing Document Frequency (DF) per term based on the given entire text files.
+2. Computing Document Frequency (DF) per term using all the text files.
-3. Parsing user queries and finding associated text files.
+3. Parsing a user query and searching associated text files.
-4. For each query, reducing scores by accumulating the TF-IDF values among search terms.
+4. Reducing scores by accumulating the TF-IDF values among search terms.
-5. Getting top 10 documents based on the reduced TF-IDF score.
+5. Getting top 10 documents based on the reduced score.

 ## Algorithm

 ### Step 1

-Mapping text files into 50 multi-processes in order to calculate Term Frequency per text file.
+Text files are mapped into 50 multi-processes in order to calculate Term Frequency per text file.
 Word cleaning is performed to reduce the number of terms.
 The mapping is done in a functional programming fashion.

 ```python
 def multi_tf(doclist,max_word_length):